SWERC follows the ICPC regional contest rules.

 We are dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, or religion (or lack thereof).
 We do not tolerate harassment of SWERC participants in any form.
 Sexual language and imagery is not appropriate during SWERC, including talks, contests, and social events.
 Participants violating these rules may be expelled from SWERC without a refund at the discretion of the organizers.

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a SWERC organizer (they can be identified by their blue T-shirts and badges).
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a SWERC organizer (they can be identified by their beige T-shirts and badges).

 (The SWERC code of conduct is inspired by Conference Code of Conduct.)